 Perspectives from experts in the field

-Renowned bodybuilders like Arnold Schwarzenegger and Ronnie Coleman have often spoken about the dedication, discipline, and work ethic required to excel in bodybuilding, emphasizing the similarities between bodybuilding and other traditional sports.
+Famous bodybuilders like Arnold Schwarzenegger and Ronnie Coleman often talk about how much dedication, discipline, and hard work you need to be great at bodybuilding.
+They highlight how similar bodybuilding is to other common sports.

 Personal experiences related to bodybuilding

-Many bodybuilders also discuss the camaraderie and support found within the bodybuilding community, similar to what is seen in other sports.
+Many bodybuilders also talk about the friendships and support they get from the bodybuilding community.
+They say it’s similar to other sports.

 Statistics supporting the classification of bodybuilding as a sport